Oskar Dirlewanger: Investigation

 The senior public prosecutor, Zoller, who was investigating the case, visited every gravestone at the Altshausen cemetery, stone by stone, and summoned witness after witness in search of more clues about Dirlewanger's existence.
 Several of Dirlewanger's siblings, including Paul and Elfriede Dirlewanger, were questioned.
 They all testified that they had not heard any news from Dirlewanger in over 15 years.
 Dirlewanger's former dentist, Dr. Kissling, stated that he had fitted Dirlewanger with gold teeth, which would likely be found during the exhumation later.
 In addition, the public prosecutor's office documented 11 war injuries sustained by Dirlewanger—including an injury to his left hand, a bullet wound to his right foot during World War I, and a gunshot wound to the head in 1921.
 This information was considered crucial in determining whether the skeletal remains in the grave truly belonged to Dirlewanger.
 It was later revealed during the exhumation that the skeletal remains had been forcefully placed into the coffin.
 The skeleton was to be examined by forensic pathologists under the chairmanship of Professor Dr. Weyrich in Freiburg.
 The team of forensic pathologists conducted a detailed examination of the skeleton over a period of approximately three weeks.
-In their final report, they stated that, based on comparisons between eyewitness descriptions, documented war injuries, and available photographs with the condition of the exhumed remains, there was strong evidence to conclude that the skeleton recovered from the grave in Altshausen belonged to Oskar Dirlewanger.
+In their final report, they stated that, based on comparisons between eyewitness descriptions, documented war injuries, and available photographs with the condition of the exhumed remains, there was strong evidence to conclude that the skeleton recovered from the grave in Altshausen belonged to Dirlewanger.
 Archival records suggest that it then remained in the custody of the Institute of Forensic Medicine in Freiburg at least until the end of 1962, two years following the exhumation.